Ruby's Two Lesotho Book Drives

 I have always loved books and exploring the different stories of different people.
 I love school, too, and always work my hardest to get good results.
 It is hard for me to imagine a place without books.
 Without books, you don't have access to vocabulary and different types of stories.
 You also don't get the experience of suspense, sadness, relief, and happiness that you would get out of a book.
 A library is something every community in Lesotho should have.
 This is what I want in the world.
 I think that this library will open opportunities for people in Lesotho, and most importantly, create a love of learning.

-My Mom was a Peace Corps volunteer in Lesotho and she has promised to take me on a trip to Lesotho once the library is set up to experience the beautiful country and its people, and see the library full of the books we have collected with your help.
+My Mom was a Peace Corps volunteer in Lesotho and she has promised to take me on a trip to Lesotho once the libraries are set up to experience the beautiful country and its people, and to see the libraries full of the books that we have collected with your help.

 About our African Partners...

-Our books will be used to create a Community Library in Lesotho.
-When we receive information about the specific community, we will update you with that information here.
+Our books will be used to create a primary school library and a secondary school library in Lesotho.
+I will find out details about the specific schools this summer.
 The following link contains a video about how the African Library Project works in Lesotho: https://www.youtube.com/watch?v=VtgLCAZZbic

 Lesotho is a tiny country nestled in the middle of South Africa.
 Founded as a kingdom in the 1820s, Lesotho was a British protectorate for almost 100 years (1868- 1966) before regaining independence in 1966.
 Today, the country is one of the world’s smallest constitutional monarchies.